By Katie King

 When Should You Give CBD To Your Pet?

 It’s always a good idea to consult your veterinarian before starting your pet on any new medications.
 While there are pharmaceutical drugs that can help take the edge off for Fido, these can have dangerous side effects.
-Your vet probably won’t be able to prescribe CBD for your pet, but she should be able to tell you whether it could be beneficial and how it might interact with any existing medication.
+Your vet probably won’t be able to prescribe CBD for your pet, but they should be able to tell you whether it could be beneficial and how it might interact with any existing medication.

 Depending on your location, CBD might be available in your local dispensary or pet store, or you may have to order it online.
 When shopping for CBD pet products, look for manufacturers that have a seal of approval from the National Animal Supplement Council, to ensure the product you purchase is made with safe, quality ingredients in a clean environment.
 These labels can be found either on the product packaging or on the manufacturer website.
 You’ll also want to look for a Certificate of Analysis, which will tell you how much CBD and THC a product contains; quality CBD products will have a THC content of less than 0.3%, and you should avoid buying anything with a higher THC content.